Sid1332/when-does-next-period-end/README.md

 --------------------------------------------------------------------------------------

-Note: Program will not show A and B lunches.
-This will come in another update!
+Note: Program will not show 1st lunch when looking for when next period ends.
+This may come in another update!